sulmar/vavatech-zus-mlnet/README.md

-# ML.NET
+# Machine Learning and AI with ML.NET

 ## Introduction

 Welcome!
-This is the course repository for ML.NET in C#
+This is the course repository for Machine Learning and AI with ML.NET

 To take this course you'll need the following.